RetroPie/RetroPie-Docs/docs/Add-a-New-System-in-EmulationStation.md

 Contra will now appear in the favorites section and launch as normal once you've completed tutorial.

 When you restart EmulationStation, the new system will be added together with your roms.
-(See below for [[troubleshooting|troubleshooting]])
+(See below for [troubleshooting](https://github.com/RetroPie/RetroPie-Setup/wiki/Add-a-New-System-in-EmulationStation#troubleshooting))

 ###Step 2.
 Create a Theme for the New System